daimh/todotree/README.md

 todotree
 ```

-- hide the todos that were already done
+- hide the todos that were completed
 ```
 todotree -n
 ```